ST BENEDICT'S BLESSING

 Fr.
 Alberic Farbolin, OSB, New Melleray Abbey, Song of Songs: A Cistercian Retreat

-We recommend most highly the film, The Great Silence.
+We recommend most highly the film, Into Great Silence.